MattAndDev/gulp-plate/src/markdown/docs.md

 </span>
 ```

+#### Truncate

-Another text utility available in Gulp Plate is the **truncate utility**.
-What is does basically is truncating the text after the first line adding ellipsis at the end of it.
+Another text utility available in Gulp Plate is the truncate utility.
+What is does basically is truncating the text after the first line break adding ellipsis at the end of the truncated line.

 For example this: